Living with neuroendocrine cancer

 Specialist nurses can help you if you’re finding it difficult to cope or if you have any problems.
 They can get you the help you need.
 They can also give you information.

-NETs and its treatment might cause physical changes.
+Neuroendocrine cancer and its treatment might cause physical changes.
 These can be difficult to cope with and might affect how you feel about yourself.
-The changes you have depend on your type of NET and the treatment you have.
+The changes and problems you have depend on your type of cancer and the treatment you have.

 You might have changes that are caused by the cancer.
 Changes might include tummy (abdominal) pain if you have a cancer in the bowel.
-Or shortness of breath if you have a lung NET.
+Or shortness of breath if it is in your lung.

 Being short of breath or having abdominal pain can have a big impact on how much you can do each day.
 And people usually find not being able to get their breath very frightening.